camelya58/spring-security/spring-security-jpa/README.md

 ```

 ## Step 7
-Create class MyUserDetails.
+Create class MyUserDetails that implements interface UserDetails.
+Override all his methods.

 It will be like our converter from our class User to UserDetails.
 ```java
 @SuppressWarnings("unused")
 public class MyUserDetails implements UserDetails {